I am answering the burning question, does organic hair dye exist?

 What natural hair dyes can be done at home?

 If you want to continue dyeing your hair yourself, then here are some of the natural boxed hair dye options, however just remember they are not completely natural.

 Many of these boxed dye options are even available on Amazon!

 I will say that I was most impressed with Madison Reed’s ingredient list.
-Still totally not squeaky clean at all, but compared to the other boxed dyes it wasn’t as crazy.
+Still totally not squeaky clean at all, but compared to the other conventional hair color at home dyes it wasn’t as crazy.
 Madison Reed’s are also PPD free, for those that are allergic or sensitive to PPD.
 But know that doesn’t mean the ingredient they use instead, para-toulenediamene sulfate, is non toxic.
 It has its own set of side effects too.

 I will list some hair dye alternatives below that are definitely safer.
 But these boxed options are for those that just don’t want to spend that much time doing their hair every 6 weeks, or they have red hair, want highlights, etc. The alternatives to hair dyes just won’t be able to meet everyone’s needs.

 What are the best hair dye alternatives?